BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 ## Summary: Understanding the Foundation of Transactions

 Every Bitcoin transaction includes at least one unlocking script (`scriptSig`), which solves a previous cryptographic puzzle, and at least one locking script (`scriptPubKey`), which creates a new cryptographic puzzle.
 There's one `scriptSig` per input and one `scriptPubKey` per output.
 Each of these scripts is written in Bitcoin Script, a Forth-like language that further empowers Bitcoin.

+_What is the power of scripts?_ Scripts unlock the full power of Smart Contracts.
+With the appropriate opcodes, you can make very precise decisions about who can redeem funds, when they can redeem funds, and how they can redeem funds.
+More intricate rules for corporate spending, partnership spending, proxy spending, and other methodologies can all be encoded within a Script, and that Script can be used as the redemption condition for specific funds.